 When a beloved elderly person can no longer take care of themselves, a sensitive issue presents itself.
 Extra help is needed, but you want to ensure that the person who will provide this assistance is trustworthy, reliable, and well-protected in their own rights.
 The bond between a caregiver and the person receiving care is special, but there are also legal issues to consider.

 For example, will the appointed caregiver receive monetary compensation?
 And, if so, how much?
 Also, how much authority will this caregiver have over the elderly person?
 Will they control all or part of their finances?
 Will they be responsible for making medical appointments and administering medication?
-Finally, in a case of elder abuse, will the senior get the necessary legal protection?
+Finally, in the case of elder abuse, will the senior get the necessary legal protection?

 Luckily, an experienced elder law attorney can assist with these issues and more.
 We will guide you through every step of the legal process involved in selecting a caregiver.
 In addition, if the senior in question is a veteran, we will provide answers to your questions about veterans’ rights and benefits.